“IMAGINING OTHER…”

 government sending DVDs to all secondary schools as part of a climate change

-package was started by a parent governor Stewart Dimmock (a member of
+package was started by a parent governor Stewart Dimmock (a

-not backed up by sufficient scientific agreement, including:
+which were not backed up by sufficient scientific agreement, including:

-- the claim that
+- the claim that polar bears have drowned because they

-polar bears have drowned because they have had to swim further (some have died in storms);
+have had to swim further (some have died in storms);

-- the claim that sea
+- the claim that sea levels would rise by 6 metres in the

-levels would rise by 6 metres in the near future (it would take millennia said the judge);
+near future (it would take millennia said the judge);

-- there was also ‘not sufficient
+- there was also ‘not sufficient evidence’ that global

-evidence’ that global warming caused hurricane Katrina;
+warming caused hurricane Katrina;

-- ditto for the melting
+- ditto for the melting of snows on Mt Kilimanjaro, or

-of snows on Mt Kilimanjaro, or evaporation of Lake Chad.
+evaporation of Lake Chad.

-The judge said that
+The judge said that the

-to these points.
+these points.
 ‘The government has sent the film to all secondary

 schools in England, and the administrations